 It’s embarrassing when your parents or carers get drunk from time to time.
-But if their drinking habits turn into an addiction it’s really not funny at all.
-Just how do you live with an alcoholic parent?
+But ultimately you’ll just laugh it off and store it as an anecdote for when you’re older.
+The real problem comes if their drinking habits turn into an addiction.
+Then it’s really not funny at all.
+The Mix explores living with an alcoholic parent.

-How do I know my parent or carer is an alcoholic?
+How do I know if I’m living with an alcoholic?

-It’s not always easy to judge.
+It’s not always easy to figure out.
 Some alcoholics leave empty bottles and cans lying around, but others hide the evidence well.
-Signs to look out for include:
+Signs to look out for include behaviour such as: